obzehn/GROMACS_hands-on_intro/Malaria_targets/README.md

 ```
 (baobab)-[username@login1 some_directory_name]$
 ```
 e.g., your `username` is logged in on `login1`, the headnode of Baobab, and not on some `cpuxxx` or `gpuxxx` node, you are good to go.
-From the `GPCR_structure_X_excercise` directory, that is, where the submission script `sbatch_me.sh` is located, you can submit it to slurm with the following command
+From the `PKG_APO/HOLO_X_excercise` directory, that is, where the submission script `sbatch_me.sh` is located, you can submit it to slurm with the following command
 ```
 sbatch sbatch_me.sh
 ```
 If the command runs successfully, slurm returns the number that is assigned to your job, something like this
 ```
-Submitted batch job 16567322
+Submitted batch job 16568567
 ```
 You can check the status of the job by running the following command (and substituting `username` with yours)
 ```